-

 Acrylic on canvas

-Collection of Solomon R. Guggenheim Museum
+Collection of Joslyn Art Museum

-White Hawk's paintings function as sites of cultural expression, where Indigenous visual languages resurface through contemporary mark-making.
-Her canvases contain thousands of precisely applied brushstrokes that echo the rhythmic patterns of Lakota quillwork and beadwork, creating dense fields of color that shift between representation and pure abstraction.
-These works operate as both formal investigations and acts of historical correction, demonstrating how Native women's innovations both preceded and influenced the Western modernist movements that dominate art history.
-White Hawk's methodical application of paint mirrors the patient work that Indigenous women have practiced for generations, connecting her studio practice to centuries of cultural tradition.
-Through saturated colors and geometric forms, these paintings reveal the conceptual depth of Native abstract traditions while prompting viewers to reconsider accepted narratives about American art.
+White Hawk’s paintings serve as both formal investigations and acts of historical correction, demonstrating how Native women's innovations preceded and influenced the Western modernist movements that dominate art history.
+Her methodical application of paint mirrors the patient work that Indigenous women have practiced for generations, linking her studio practice to longstanding forms of cultural expression and intergenerational knowledge.
+Through saturated colors and geometric forms, White Hawk’s canvases reveal the conceptual depth of Native traditions in abstraction, prompting viewers to reconsider dominant narratives about American art.